-Understanding IT Infrastructure, Emerging Trends in IT Infrastructure acquisition and Service delivery, Managing a networked Organization, Organizational Issues in Managing and Controlling IT function, Managing IT Outsourcing: Why, What and When to outsource.
+Understanding IT Infrastructure, Emerging Trends in IT Infrastructure acquisition and Service delivery, Managing a liceworked Organization, Organization, Organization and Service Managing and Controlling IT function, Managing IT Outsourcing: Why, What and When to outsource.

 E-Governance: Meaning of E-governance, Understanding the Evolution of e-Governance in the Indian and Global Context, Benefits of e-governance; Developing a strategic perspective on E Governance, Models of e-governance, E-governance action plan: National e-Governance Plan (NeGP), E-governance Infrastructure: Data Centers, State wide area networks (SWAN), National Service Delivery Gateways (NSDG), and Common Service Centers.